domso/simple_web_server/README.md

 # Simple Webserver
-Very simple webserver written in C++
+Very simple webserver written in plain C++.
+It requires only my "network"-project. (https://github.com/domso/network)

 It only supports simple base-http.
 Each file in the www-folder is accessable.